-Around the turn of the millennium, Forex trading was seen as almost a black art, accessible only to those who understand its mysterious ways, with its own special language, acronyms and even hand signals.
+Around the millennium turn, Forex trading was seen as almost a black art, accessible only to those who understand its mysterious ways, with its own special language, acronyms and even hand signals.
 Today, if the internet is to be believed, everyone is at it.

 You might say that is unsurprising.
-After all, in the technological age, most of us are a great deal more savvy about all sorts of topics than we were 20 years ago.
+After all, in the technological age, most of us are a great deal savvier about all sorts of topics than we were 20 years ago.
 And let’s face it, in the wake of the global recession, we have had to bone up on a whole range of alternative investment strategies.
-These days, half of us have become property tycoons almost by accident in reaction to the pensions crisis.
-Is it any wonder if the other half are becoming Forex traders?
+These days, half of us have become property tycoons almost by accident due to the pensions crisis.
+Is it any wonder if the other half is becoming Forex traders?

 Perhaps not, but what is certainly a sobering thought is that according to some media sources, an overwhelming majority of new traders are making a terrible failure of it.
 The reason is not due to any fault in the market – Forex trading is one of the safest and most reliable forms of investment – far more so than stocks and share.
 It is simply the age-old problem of fools rushing in where angels fear to tread.